 Figure 1.
-U.S. bioenergy market (1,400 trillion Btu [TBtu] total in 2010 and 1,800 TBtu total in 2016)
+U.S. bioenergy market (1,364 TBtu total in 2010 and 1,831 TBtu total in 2017)

-Sources: Conventional Ethanol and Biodiesel: EIA 2017a, Tables 10.3 and 10.4; Biopower: EIA 2017b; Other Advanced Biofuels: EPA 2017a.
-Other advanced biofuels include biobutanol, cellulosic fuels, heating oil, jet fuel, naphtha, RNG, and renewable diesel.
+Sources: Conventional Ethanol and Biodiesel: EIA 2018a, Tables 10.3 and 10.4; Biopower: EIA 2018b; Other Advanced Biofuels: EPA 2018a.
+Other advanced biofuels include biobutanol, biojet, cellulosic ethanol, ethanol from other advanced feedstocks (including imported sugarcane ethanol), naphtha, renewable diesel, renewable gasoline, renewable heating oil, and renewable natural and liquefied gas.
 Note: This figure only includes the energy content of the product fuels and power, and not the associated coproducts.

-&lt;sup>7 E85, also known as flex fuel, is a term that refers to high-level gasoline-ethanol blends containing 51%-83% ethanol, depending on geography and season.
+&lt;sup>6 E85, also known as flex fuel, is a term that refers to high-level gasoline-ethanol blends containing 51%-83% ethanol, depending on geography and season.